panyam/onering/docs/Design.md

 }
 ```

-A few interesting things above:
-1. A derived record simply "derives" a source record.
-This by default gives it all the fields in the source record.
-2. From this point on derived fields can just be specified without their type.
-This indicates that in the new record it has the same type as in the source record.
-3. The `createdAt` and `updatedOn` fields are interesting.
-They indicate a change in type.
-The conversion between a DateTime (whatever that is) to a Long is Onering's job!!
-4. `updatedOn` is a field renaming and is semantically linked to the `updatedAt` field in the source record.
-5. Annotations still dont mean anything they are just passed onto the processors.
+**Note**: Annotations are still arbitrary and plugged into be used by the target processor.

+### Target Type Generation

-Before proceeding further, this has enough information to give us a target User record that is equivalent to the below record without actually typing it up but also maintaining linkages across fields:
+A derivation has enough information to result in a target User record that is equivalent to the below record without actually typing it up but also maintaining linkages across fields:

 ```
 namespace org.onering.samples.sql {